Book Tickets

 View Map

-This particular cottage, a replica of a weaver’s house, has three rooms and the middle room houses the handloom.
-There is only one bedroom so they needed a settle bed in the kitchen for children or an elderly relative to sleep in.
+This particular cottage - a replica of a weaver’s house - has three rooms, with the middle room housing the handloom.
+There is only one bedroom so they would have needed a settle bed in the kitchen for children or an elderly relative to sleep in.
 The settle bed is a bench which opens out into a bed.

 Landlords encouraged this cottage industry to create more wealth in the countryside.
 Linen manufacture meant that small patches of land could sustain a family, although prices did fluctuate.
 During slumps, weavers would often emigrate and seek better opportunities in America.
 Production kept increasing through the 1700s to the mid-1800s.
 Unfortunately, prices kept falling after 1815.
 By 1830, factories produced cheap linen thread and home spinning stopped.
 In the 1850s, linen factories replaced hand weavers and by the 1890s farmers stopped growing flax altogether.